 Long-term disability pays a portion of your salary or the full amount of your lost income, depending on your policy.
 Some policies, like Mutual of Omaha, may also provide:

-- Additional funds for hospitalization
+- Extra funds for hospitalization

 - Lump-sum payout if you die while disabled